-A number of years ago I bought my first microscope.
+Many years ago before Biomedx, I bought my first microscope.
 At that time I was told I’d have to spend $10,000 or more to get what I needed to do “live blood” imaging.
 Ouch.
 “If you’re serious, you should only buy German – like a Zeiss”, was another remark.

 Then there was the $26,000+ “wonder-

-One dealer actually told me he tired of taking calls out of the blue from people wanting to do “darkfield” blood work who knew very little of what they really wanted or needed.
+One dealer had told me he tired of taking calls out of the blue from people wanting to do “darkfield” blood work who knew very little of what they really wanted or needed.

 Then there have been other sellers of systems that take advantage of this.
 I’ve heard some say things like, “model x is really only a student scope, you should move into the mid-